 4. Implement Ongoing Compliance Monitoring

-A 4-Step Action Plan for the Next 120 Days
+A 4-Step Action Plan

-Weeks 1–3: Discovery Conduct a full AI system inventory across all departments.
+Phase 1: Discovery Conduct a full AI system inventory across all departments.
 Include systems embedded in SaaS tools.
 Assign ownership of each system to a named individual or team.

-Weeks 4–6: Classification Assess each identified system against the Annex III high-risk categories.
+Phase 2: Classification Assess each identified system against the Annex III high-risk categories.
 Determine your obligations as provider, deployer, or both.
 Use a structured tool or take our risk quiz to get an initial read on your exposure.

-Weeks 7–12: Documentation For each high-risk system, begin producing Annex IV-compliant technical documentation.
+Phase 3: Documentation For each high-risk system, begin producing Annex IV-compliant technical documentation.
 For systems where you are the deployer, request documentation from providers and conduct your fundamental rights impact assessment.

-Weeks 13–16: Operationalize Establish logging and monitoring for high-risk systems.
+Phase 4: Operationalize Establish logging and monitoring for high-risk systems.
 Train relevant staff on human oversight requirements.
 Set up an incident reporting process.
 Assign ongoing documentation maintenance responsibilities.

 Not sure where your AI systems sit on the risk spectrum?
 Take the Aikraft Risk Quiz and get a preliminary classification of your AI systems in under 10 minutes — no signup required.